Kadantte/Telephoto/README.md

 ---

+## 🆕 What's New in Version 71 "Freedom"

+### 🚀 Performance & UI
+- **Optimized UI** — smoother, cleaner interface with improved responsiveness
+- **Bug fixes** — various issues resolved for a more stable experience
+- **Faster than before** — enhanced performance across the entire app

+### 📝 Notes Tab (Major Upgrade)
+- **Advanced Markdown support** — full markdown formatting for rich notes
+- **LaTeX support** — write mathematical expressions and formulas
+- **Mermaid support** — create diagrams, flowcharts, and sequence diagrams
+- **TikZ support** — generate high-quality vector graphics directly in notes
+- **Enhanced AI note assistance** — smarter suggestions and content generation
+- **Note pinning** — keep important notes at the top for quick access

+### 👤 Face Detection & People
+- **People option in image details** — new "People" section in image details for easy face management
+- **Improved face detection** — better accuracy and faster detection

+### 💡 Other Improvements
+- **More optimized for AI-based notes** — seamless integration with AI features
+- **Slightly improved face detection** — enhanced recognition performance

+---

 ## 📸 What is Telephoto?

 **Telephoto** is a simple, privacy-focused Android app that backs up your photos and videos to **Telegram** using a bot you control.

 Unlike traditional cloud services, your media goes directly to your own Telegram chat — giving you unlimited storage, fast access, and full ownership of your data.

----

-## 🆕 What's New in Version 69

-### 👤 People & Face Recognition (Offline)
-- **Automatic face detection and grouping** — like Google Photos, but fully offline
-- **People tab** — view and manage all detected faces in one place
-- **Offline recognition** — no data leaves your device; complete privacy
-- **Face recognition folder support** — choose which folders to scan for faces

-### 📝 Notes Tab
-- **Markdown-supported notes** — create rich formatted notes with bold, italic, links, and more
-- **AI-powered note assistance** — get smart suggestions, summaries, and enhancements for your notes
-- **Organized note management** — keep your thoughts alongside your media

-### 🏷️ Captions & Hashtags
-- **Rich image captions** — add descriptive text to your photos
-- **Hashtag support (#tags)** — organize and discover photos easily
-- **Common caption** — apply the same caption to multiple images at once
-- **Markdown formatting** — style your captions with bold, italic, links, and more

-### 🤖 AI-Powered Features
-- **AI auto caption** — integrated Gemini/ChatGPT API for image context, transcription, and translation
-- **AI note assistance** — enhance your notes with intelligent suggestions

-### ⚡ Quick Folder Management
-- New button in image details section to **quickly add/remove folders** from:
-  - Included directories
-  - Excluded directories
-  - Face recognition scanning

-### 📦 Important Note
-> **Version 69 has a larger APK size** due to the offline face recognition models.
-We believe the privacy and offline capability are worth the extra space!

 ---